 What will it take to completely pay off the balance of a credit card at the current interest rate?
 Enter your current balance and interest rate.
 Then, enter a monthly payment to calculate how many months it will take to pay off the credit card, or enter the payoff goal to calculate what your monthly payment must be to meet that goal.

-If you have any questions about how to use the spreadsheet, please contact us.
+If you have any questions about how to use the spreadsheet or the online calculator, please .

 Steps to Pay off Your Credit Card Debt